Rolands-Laucis/Socio/Documentation.md

   }
 })
 ```
+The more convenient way is for the client to register a new prop from the front-end.
+[Server Props](#server-props)

 This is great for Web games like "Kahoot", "Codenames", any kind of presentation with slides, perhaps even collaborative editable text documents etc.

 #### Basic Real-Time Chat Mechanism